jasonwjones/pbj-pbcs-client/README.md

 - Publish to Maven Central
 - Enhance upload behavior with file already exists
 - Add default service config params to factory as public final statics
+- Synchronous job execution
+- Move HTTP client request factory method to service config object so interop and p client can both use

+## Examples

 ## About